mmcvuur/mmcnet.dev/content/about/index.md

   - general
 ---

-This site is hosted in Belgium 🇧🇪 and runs on FreeBSD.

 If you're curious, this website is where I occasionally share my thoughts and ideas publicly.
 I prefer to post here, where I have full control, rather than relying on other platforms.
 This way, I can express myself freely without worrying about censorship algorithms.

 No bullshit cookies, ads or tracking found here.

+This site is hosted in Belgium 🇧🇪 (the server is on my desk) and runs on FreeBSD.